 - the hearing and receiving of an impact statement (s 335) from a person, organisation or community that is affected by the contravention or offence;

-- by adjourning proceedings to facilitate affected parties to seek to resolve the matters arising from the alleged contravention and by agreeing on an outcome that recognises the harm caused to the community or the environment (s 336).
+- by a restorative justice process in which court proceedings are adjourned to facilitate affected parties to seek to resolve the matters arising from the alleged contravention and by agreeing on an outcome that recognises the harm caused to the community or the environment (s 336).

-The last option listed, is of particular significance, as it is the only process that directly involves those impacted in the proceedings.
-For example, the New South Wales Land and Environment Court instigated a restorative process in two landmark cases: Garrett v Whitlam (2007) 151 LGERA 92 and Office of Environment and Heritage v Clarence Valley Council (2018) 236 LGERA 291.
+Two landmark cases in the New South Wales Land and Environment Court – Garrett v Whitlam (2007) 151 LGERA 92 and Office of Environment and Heritage v Clarence Valley Council (2018) 236 LGERA 291 – are examples of how a restorative justice process might work under the EP Act.
 Both cases involved the destruction of cultural heritage of significance to Aboriginal Traditional Owners.
 Garrett v Williams involved the destruction by Pinnacle Mines (near Broken Hill) of a landscape of sacred cultural significance to its Traditional Owners.
 The Clarence Valley Council matter involved the destruction of a sacred scarred tree in the centre of town, by council workers.
-In both matters, a court ordered restorative conference involving all those involved (both council or company executives, the people involved directly in the carrying out of cultural heritage destruction and members of the Traditional Owner groups) all attended a long, carefully prepared interactive facilitated conference.
+In both matters, a court convened a restorative conference that included all those involved (both council or company executives, the people involved directly in the carrying out of cultural heritage destruction and members of the Traditional Owner groups) all attended a long, carefully prepared interactive facilitated conference.

-Both cases represent a watershed for participants.
-Traditional Owners received a deep and genuine apology by those involved in the destruction of cultural heritage – and as surprising as it might seem – the perpetrators gained new insights into the impact of their actions.
+The restorative justice process was a watershed for participants in both cases.
+Traditional Owners received a deep and genuine apology by those involved in the destruction of cultural heritage including the requirement of initiatives to help heal the harm and prevent a future occurrence.
+It also enabled the perpetrators to gain new insights into the impact of their actions.
 The final court orders, in both instances included requirements to undertake organisational cultural heritage training and system improvements to prevent a recurrence in the future, along with other penalties.

 Enforcement by other agencies